tendrl-inc-labs/TetherDB/README.md

 ## Closing Thoughts

-TetherDB offers flexible and efficient key-value storage across `local`, `DynamoDB`, and `etcd` backends.
-It is designed for performance, scalability, and ease of use.
+TetherDB offers:

-- **Direct writes** for simplicity.
+- **Direct Writes** for simplicity.
-- **Queued writes** for efficiency and batching.
+- **Queued Writes** for efficient batching.
-- **Tether decorator** for seamless integration with function outputs.
+- **Tether Decorator** for seamless function integration.

-Configure logging, choose your backend, and enjoy efficient storage management!
+Easily configure your preferred backend, enable logging, and enjoy the flexibility of hybrid storage!